An official website of the United States government

 The NCS uses Office of Management and Budget (OMB) area definitions in selecting areas for the survey.
 See www.census.gov/programs-surveys/metro-micro.html for a list of current and historical OMB definitions.

 Appendix C lists the geographic areas surveyed under the National Compensation Survey.
 Data from areas within Alaska, California, Hawaii, Oregon, and Washington were used to compile the estimates for the Pacific census division.
-An asterisk (*) denotes metropolitan areas that include counties in States within different census divisions.
+An asterisk (*) denotes metropolitan areas that cross census divisions.
 For these metropolitan areas, data are divided by county among the respective States and contribute to the estimates of the appropriate census division.